microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaApplicationPassword.md

           Hint                : EQ:
 ```

-This command adds a password to the specified application.
+This command Adds a password to the specified application.

 ## Parameters